postsharp/Metalama.Documentation/content/quickstart/creating-simple-aspects/obsolete-method-blocker.md

 uid: obsolete-method-blocker
 ---

-# Throwing exception on call of obsolete method
+# Throwing an exception on call of an obsolete method

 Sometimes we write some functions and over time these functions become obsolete for several reasons.
 You can add the `[Obsolete]` attribute on these methods.
 This will generate a compiler warning if a call is made to any such method.